Download the PDF:4163_comp_3_2022_2025

 (b) Term Sessional Lecturer Eligibility for Severance

-A Term Sessional Lecturer who has satisfactorily taught the same course at least once a year for the last 4 years qualifies for severance if they were not directly appointed under 13.01 (b), have submitted expressions of interest for assignments they were qualified to teach pursuant to 13.01 (c), were not the successful applicant and were not provided by the administrator with an equivalent number of units to teach.
+A Term Sessional Lecturer who has satisfactorily taught the same course at least once a year for three (3) of the last four (4) academic years qualifies for severance if they were not directly appointed under 14.02 (a), have submitted expressions of interest for assignments they were qualified to teach pursuant to 14.03, were not the successful applicant and were not provided by the administrator with an equivalent number of units to teach.

 (c) Severance Pay Calculation

-(i) Severance Pay for Continuing Sessional Lecturers will be calculated at
+(i) Severance Pay for Continuing Sessional Lecturers will be calculated as follows:

-the pay being the difference between the Unit Allocation and the appointed unit value during the assignment year.
+The pay noted above being the difference between the Unit Allocation and the appointed unit value during the assignment year.

-Notwithstanding the above, the maximum lump sum payment will be limited to 24 month’s pay.
+Notwithstanding the above, the maximum lump sum payment will be limited to twenty-four (24) month’s pay.
 Severance pay shall be pro-rated for partial years of service.
 Acceptance of severance will be in lieu of recall rights for such unit value.

-(ii) Severance Pay for Term Sessional Lecturers will be 5 weeks times the unit value of the course(s) to which they were not directly appointed.
+(ii) Severance Pay for Term Sessional Lecturers will be six (6) weeks times the unit value of the course(s) to which they were not directly appointed.

 The Corporate Seal of UNIVERSITY OF VICTORIA was here unto affixed in the presence of: